 The Howard S. Brode Memorial Fund was established by his three sons, each of whom attained eminence in science after their graduation from Whitman.
 Howard S. Brode served for 36 years as professor of biology at Whitman.
 The income from this fund is to be used to bring to Whitman College visiting lecturers in the fields of biology, chemistry, and physics.

 The Virginia Penrose Cagley Lectureship in Foreign Languages and Literatures was established from her estate by her sisters, Mary Penrose Copeland and Frances Penrose Owen.
-The income from this endowment shall support a distinguished visiting lecturer or lecturers in foreign languages and literature.
+The income from this endowment supports a distinguished visiting lecturer or lecturers in foreign languages and literature.

 The Classical Liberalism Speakers Fund supports outside speakers who address topics from the classic liberal tradition.
 It was established by Stephen Soske ’82, Bill Montgomery ’61, John A. Peterson ’54, and an alumna from the Class of 1944, among others.